shehreendheda/katacoda-scenarios/tagging/apptagging/intro.md

 In this activity, you will use tags assigned to a fictional e-commerce app, Storedog, to explore how tags link metrics, logs and traces data and to a create targeted alert.

-The Storedog app is built using a Spree (Ruby on Rails) framework along with Flask (Python) microservices for handling coupon codes and ad services and is brought online using a docker container image.
+The Storedog app is built using a Spree (Ruby on Rails) framework along with Flask (Python) microservices for handling coupon codes and ad services and is brought online using docker container images.